nivekithan/slate-devtools/README.md

 # The project is in development

-`devtools-slate` as name suggests it is devtool for [slatejs](https://github.com/ianstormtaylor/slate) which will assist you in debugging the code
+`slate-devtools` as name suggests it is devtool for [slatejs](https://github.com/ianstormtaylor/slate) which will assist you in debugging the code

 To know about features take loot at this [issue](https://github.com/ianstormtaylor/slate/issues/4112)